LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

     console.log(n);
     console.log(pi);

-In each case the printed result is the value of the variable.
-Here is the output of the code above:
+**Output**

 ::

     What's up, Doc?
     17
     3.14159

+In each case, the printed result is the value of the variable.

 Like values, variables also have types.
 We determine the type of a variable the same way we determine the type of a value, using ``typeof``.